Skip over main navigation

 Expand

-Aquatic animals like fish, octopus, crabs and turtles, are largely overlooked in wider campaigns on the industry, however they are just as deserving of our concern as other sentient beings.
+Aquatic animals like fish, octopuses, crabs and turtles are largely overlooked in wider campaigns on the industry, however they are just as deserving of our concern as other sentient beings.

-In captivity, their life of the ocean becomes one lived in a tank.
+In captivity, their life of the vast ocean becomes one lived in a tank.
 A sad existence, unable to swim the depths of the sea with others of their kind.
-We have found animals with recurring health issues, facing immense stress, taken directly from the wild and a very high number of deaths.
+Many of these animals are taken directly from the wild, and we have found them suffering with recurring health issues and immense stress.
+There is also a very high mortality rate.

 Published: 21st February, 2018